Projet12345/My-finaldataacademyproject/README.md

 - **Frontend**:
   - Responsive user interface to explore movies.
-  - Listing of movies with ratings and details, integrating data from TMDB.
+  - Listing of movies, integrating data from TMDB.
   - User authentication system to allow users to leave comments.

 - **Backend**: